European-XFEL/DAMNIT/docs/internals.md

 $ ssh xsoft@max-exfl.desy.de

 # Helper command to cd into the module directory and activate its environment
-$ amoremod mid # This will activate the stable module, use `beta` for the beta module
+$ damnitmod mid # This will activate the stable module, use `beta` for the beta module
 $ git pull # Or whatever command is necessary to update the code
 ```